ThijsVroegh/Hypnosis/README.md

 The phenomenology of hypnosis: A meta-analytic structural equation modeling approach

 # Summary
-In this blog, I test an experiential model of hypnosis using a meta-analytic structural equation modeling approach (MASEM).
+In this (blog)[https://tvroegh.netlify.app/post/2020-12-01-r-rmarkdown3/hypnosis/], I test an experiential model of hypnosis using a meta-analytic structural equation modeling approach (MASEM).
 With Bayesian network structure learning, I use a data-driven technique to examine how the initial model as proposed by Rainville and Price (2003), when slightly restructured, can be further improved.

 # Background
 During my PhD and postdoc centered around the theme of music-induced absorption, I regularly came across the related subject of hypnosis.
 In this blog I want to explore this exciting subject in more detail.